 Local drummer Gary Schonack played at Playquato in the 1960s with a group called the Bonnevilles.
 “We had good times there,” he said.
 “It was a pretty wild place.”
 He also recalled an earlier time at Playquato.
 “My father Bob Schonack played accordion in the late 40s to mid-50s with Bob Willis and the Texas Playboys.
 He absolutely loved it.
 I was just a little guy and I remember my dad getting all duded up with his tie.
 He went traveling with them and told lots of stories.”

-My conversation with Gary led me to Tom Spahr, dummer of Backfire Band.
+My conversation with Gary led me to Tom Spahr, drummer of Backfire Band.
 His family also has fond memories through the generations.
 Tom started off by saying, “There was a lot of babies conceived in that parking lot, true story.
 It was a different time.
-In some ways it was more stringent but also a bit looser.
+In some ways, it was more stringent but also a bit looser.
 People partied hard.”

 His dad, Emil Spahr Jr., played bass in the Tex Mitchell Band.
 Their guitar player was Don Rich.
 Buck Owens came in and wanted to hire Don for his band.
 “That deal was actually carried out in the back of my dad’s 57 Oldsmobile in the parking lot along with a lot of whiskey,” Tom said.